Shibboleth Origin Deployment Guide

 Version 1.2 of Shibboleth comes with two attribute definitions: the SimpleAttributeDefinition, which acts as a basic proxy for attributes supplied by data connectors with some name conversion and attribute scoping added, and a CustomAttributeDefinition, which can be used to configure user-created attribute definition plugins.
 Similarly, Shibboleth 1.2 comes with two data connectors: the JNDIDirectoryDataConnector, which pulls data from any source for which there is a JNDI Directory Context implementation, including LDAP, NDS, etc., and the CustomDataConnector, which is used to configure user-created data connector plugins.

 A detailed explanation of each configuration option for the provided connectors follows:

 - id = <string>

 - Specifies a unique, textual name for the connector used by attribute definitions to refer to and use it to build attributes.
 Contained within the JNDIDirectoryDataConnector element.

 - <Property name="<name>" value="<value>"/>

 - An element of the element JNDIDirectoryDataConnector.
 Specifies a set of name/value pairs that are used to configure the JNDI Directory Context.
 This list of name/value pairs is defined by the context itself, but is specified within resolver.xml.
 Refer to the Shibboleth CVS for an example of names and values used to connect to an LDAP directory.

 - An element of the element JNDIDirectoryDataConnector.
-This element defines the DN filter used to perform the LDAP search.
+This element defines the search filter used to perform the LDAP query.
 The search string must return no more than one result.

 - An element of the element Search.
 This element grants some fine-grained control over the LDAP API calls.